sr99622/libonvif/README.md

 ### Pre-Alarm Buffer Size

 When a camera is recording, this length of media is prepended to the file so that the moments prior to the alarm are preserved.
-If always recording, or the file length is limited by the system to 15 minutes, this feature will insure that there is a small overlap between adjacent files.
+If always recording, or the file length is limited by the system, this feature will insure that there is a small overlap between adjacent files.

 ### Post-Alarm Lag Time

 In the case where a camera is configured to record during alarms, this length of time must pass after the cessation of the alarm before the file recording is turned off.
 This helps to prevent excessive file creation.
+Alarm display and alarm sound functions are affected by this setting as well.

 ### Alarm Sounds